 How does inflammation contribute to cardiovascular disease?

-Inflammation from high-fat foods can stress and damage heart tissues.
-This increases the chance of heart disease over time.
+Inflammation from high-fat foods can stress and damage heart tissues, increasing the chance of heart disease over time.

 What role does cholesterol play in heart health?